iulian787/projGCD/CodeBook.md

 * appends `_mean` to all data columns
 * saves the tidy dataset2 into `results/tidyset2.txt`

-The tidyset2 will contain 180 rows, for 30 subjects and 6 activities each
+The tidyset2 will contain 180 rows, for 30 subjects and 6 activities each.
-There are 81 columns, first for id of the subject and second for the activity the rest of 79 columns contain the mean of all variables that contain std or mean in their original feature name
+There are 81 columns, first for id of the subject and second for the activity.
+The rest of 79 columns contain the mean of all variables that contain std or mean in their original feature name.
+The names of the variables are formed by appending "_mean" to the original names

  [1] "id"
  [2] "activity"